kollegorna/labs.kollegorna.se/app/_posts/2015-04-28-jekyll-for-company-sites.md

 [Prose](http://prose.io/) is another alternative – a content editor for GitHub.
 Prose provides a beatifully simple content authoring environment for CMS-free websites Prose has advanced support for Jekyll sites and Markdown content.
 Prose detects Markdown posts in Jekyll sites and provides syntax highlighting, a formatting toolbar, and draft previews in the site's full layout.

 ![Prose](/images/2015/2015-04-28-jekyll-for-company-sites-prose.png)

+Overall we're very happy with what we get by using Jekyll directly on GitHub Pages.
+This is not the last time we'll be using it as we're big fans of static site generators like Jekyll and Middleman.

+Last but not least: check out our [Jekyll boilerplate](https://github.com/kollegorna/jekyll-boilerplate) and [Middleman boilerplate](https://github.com/kollegorna/middleman-boilerplate) on GitHub.